 Sakuro slippers are adorned with a pretty cherry blossom pattern embroidery also called sakura in Japan.
 I decided to draw this pattern by hand myself to have a personalized creation to the end.
 To be able to embroider it correctly on the slippers I decided to use a small piece of water-soluble fabric.
 Indeed this fabric (this beautiful invention!) dissolves easily under water to leave only the embroidery.
 In the pattern I give you the complete tutorial to make them.

-The pattern contains a page dedicated to embroidery, separate from the rest of the pattern and therefore easily printable to be able to transfer the patterns with ease.
+By choosing the printable PDF, ads free pattern version you will get a page dedicated to embroidery, separate from the rest of the pattern and therefore easily printable to be able to transfer the patterns with ease.
 There is a motif for the left slipper, a motif for the right slipper and a third colored motif with color code details and enlarged photos.

 A Practical & Delicate Cord

 At first I did not think of adding a cord to tie around the ankle but I quickly understood that it would be useful to help the wearing of the wool slipper but also very pleasant & pretty to wear by really creating a final touch to this ballerinas-style.
 I could have used an i-cord knitter but I went to the end of the project by hand knitting a three-stitch i-cord for which I give all the written explanations on the pattern and in BONUS a video tutorial below: